purplacid/F25-NuclearICTeam7/README.md

 An important part of any large-scale transport operation is **public communication**.

 ### Challenge
 Design a system for communication between **transport management and the public**, to provide detailed and necessary information to either the authorities, the Public, or an external party monitoring who is tasked with monitoring the truck as it commutes.
-Work provided by your predecessor, located in the [Communication subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Communication_Subproblem)file,  includes interactive dashboards as well as advanced communication and state monitoring tools.
+Work provided by your predecessor, located in the [Communication subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Communication_Subproblem) file,  includes interactive dashboards as well as advanced communication and state monitoring tools.

 ---